Creating Ecosystems That Amplify Impact: ARUP’s Innovation Business Unit Is Fast-Tracking Diagnostic Solutions Through Partnerships

 Which aspects of your expertise and experience do you believe will contribute most to the success of the Innovation Business Unit?

-I excel at identifying individual synergies to move through seamless negotiations, as well as to find the right cultural and strategic fit to generate successful collaborations.
+I excel at identifying individual synergies to move through seamless negotiations, as well as finding the right cultural and strategic fit to generate successful collaborations.

 Which opportunities for innovation in laboratory medicine are you most excited about, and why?